-By the first session in the course, you should have tested either your own copy or your MyResearch account and ensured that you can launch Microsoft Access.
-Please note that MyResearch limits free storage to 10 gigabytes of data.
+By the first session in the course, you should have tested your MyResearch account and ensured that you can log in.
+Please note that MyResearch limits free storage to 5 gigabytes of data.
 Students will be responsible for any charges that incur for data storage beyond this limit, but the storage requirement for the course will be less than 0.1 gigabytes.

 To apply for this course, please fill out and submit the application below.
 Please see our fee page for cost information.
 The deadline for application is July 16, 2018.
 Only one application needs to be completed for all courses desired during the quarter.